 Treatment depends on the cause.
 The primary goals are to clean the ears, reduce inflammation and resolve infections which may be present.

-The ears will need to be cleaned, depending on the severity this may be done at home or by your veterinarian.
+Your veterinarian will clean out the ears to remove exudate.
 Some cases are so painful, your cat will need to be sedated before his ears are cleaned.

-Antibiotic drops or oral tablets will be prescribed for the bacterial infection.
+Antibiotic drops and/or oral tablets will be prescribed for the bacterial infection.

 Antifungal medication for Malassezia.